 „ …The brain, which by nature not only searches for patterns, but interprets the overall impression made by an object, and codes it with emotions, is probe to occasionally recognising in the manifold structures of these pieces of information that is clearly not inscribed by nature - except to those who believe in the extrasensory activities of the spiritual world.“

 - Anton Ingvar Herzl

-Bringing the Past into the Present.
+Morphing the Past into the Present.

 Working with fashion images of herself shot by Guy Bourdin and other photographers of her time, Thelma Herzl is transforming her role as the object in view to the creator of a new perspective.